 - Candidates with limited or no previous international experience are especially encouraged to apply

 Following the exchange, each student will:

-- Submit at least one report to a local news medium, analyzing the role of disinformation in political coverage in the media
+- Submit a report to a local news medium, analyzing the role of disinformation in political coverage in the media

 - Give at least one presentation to their fellow journalism students or to a wider audience via an online medium

 - Work with the other exchange participants to suggest strategies for counteracting the influence of disinformation in news media

 - Summarize these strategies in a final publication, which will be shared with journalism students in both countries